Your Journey Through Shannon Airport

-Face Coverings: We strongly recommend that all passengers bring and wear a face covering when inside the airport terminal building.
-In line with Irish Government guidelines, children under the age of 13 and passengers who have a valid medical reason are exempt from wearing a face covering.
+Face Coverings: To help protect us all, we're asking everyone to wear a face covering when inside the airport terminal building.
+Children under the age of 13 and passengers who have a valid medical reason are exempt from wearing a face covering.

-If you are meeting an arriving passenger or seeing off someone who is travelling, allow 15 minutes free parking in our Short Term car park for those warm welcomes or goodbyes.
+If you are meeting an arriving passenger or seeing off someone who is travelling, don't forget to take advanmtage of our 15 minutes free parking in the Short Stay Car Park for those warm welcomes or goodbyes.

 Online Check-In Advised: Please check-in online via your airline’s website or mobile app before you arrive at the airport if possible.
 Glass separation screens have been installed at all airline check-in desks for passengers who need to check-in at the airport.

 Hygiene: Please use proper hand hygiene, sneeze and cough etiquette, during your time at the Airport.
 We have multiple hand sanitising units throughout the airport.
 Should you see one empty, we would be grateful if you could notify a staff member.
 We also have lots of signs in place, encouraging you to wash your hands frequently and properly with soap and water and hand sanitising gel.

 COVID-19 signage has been installed en route to the airport and inside the terminal building.
 Multiple sanitiser dispensers and special hand sanitation stations, along with disinfectant wipes have been installed throughout the airport starting at the entry doors.
 In addition to its normal cleaning services, the airport has introduced specialised COVID-19 deep cleaning and sanitisation services.